apache/openwhisk-package-kafka/docs/arch/README.md

 ### Read Trigger Feed
 ![MessageHub Trigger Read](images/Arch-Provider-MHV1-Read.png)

-**Scenario:** User wants to read the configuration and staus for trigger `trigger1`.
+**Scenario:** User wants to read the configuration and status for trigger `trigger1`.

 1. Developer gets the annotation `feed` from trigger `trigger1`.
 2. Developer invokes feedAction to read the trigger feed passing input parameters (lifeCycle:`READ`, `trigger1`).
 3. The feedAction invokes feedWebAction forwarding input parameter.
-4. The feedWebAction gets the trigger feed doc from DB (feedWebAction protects DB credentials).
+4. The feedWebAction gets the trigger feed doc from the DB (feedWebAction protects DB credentials).
 5. The DB returns the trigger feed doc for `trigger1`.
 6. The feedWebAction returns a response to feedAction.
 7. The feedAction returns response (config, status) to Developer.